 Site management will be responsible to monitor the generation of all types of waste at the mining area, including general-, hazardous- and liquid waste.
 Solid (general) waste, generated during the operational phase, will be contained in sealable refuse bins that will be placed at the office area until the waste is transported to a recognised general waste landfill site.
-A recognized contractor will service the chemical toilets that will serve as ablution facilities to the employees.
+A recognized contractor will service the chemical toilets (if applicable) that may serve as ablution facilities to the employees.